 Application materials are typically due in mid- to late-February.
 The forms and guidelines will be posted on the Serie Center website.

-Over the past three years, 35 students have co-authored presentations at national professional meetings and 10 students have co-authored publications in top psychology journals.
+In recent years, more than 35 students have co-authored presentations at national professional meetings and more than 10 students have co-authored publications in top psychology journals.

 Professor Kendrick Brown and his research assistants Nkayo Drepaul ’12 (Minneapolis, Minn.), Hannah Johnson ’10 (Two Harbors, Minn.), Jade Johnson ’12 (Brooklyn, N.Y.) and Carolyn Klingensmith ’10 (New York, N.Y.) presented a poster on their research at the Society for Personality and Social Psychology conference held in Las Vegas in January 2010.